aiddun/tautornot/README.md

 The only problem with this current approach is it requires a solid (edgeless) background.

 This approach is wicked fast, and doesn't rely on any fancy neural networks/DL.
-With this approach, however, I guess that you could argue that it uses "machine learning"...
+With this approach, however, I guess that you could argue that it does use "machine learning"...

 ```taut v ~taut, it's a tautology!```